The last remaining exit for Gazans is through Egypt. Here’s why Cairo is reluctant to open it - KESQ

 ‘We sympathize’

 Speaking at a military graduation ceremony Thursday, Egyptian President Abdel Fattah el-Sisi compared the situation in his country to a lone house in a neighborhood that’s on fire.
-He said that rumors about Egypt not seeking to help its Palestinian neighbors are not true.
+He said that rumors about Egypt not seeking to help its Palestinian neighbors are untrue.

 “We are making sure that aid, whether medical or humanitarian, at this difficult time, makes it to the strip,” Sisi said, adding that “we sympathize.”